Belva Ann Lockwood: Early career

 Lockwood graduated with honors in 1857 and soon became the headmistress of Lockport Union School.
 It was a responsible position, but Lockwood found that whether she was teaching or working as an administrator, she was paid half of what her male counterparts were making.

-For the next few years, Lockwood continued to teach and also work as the principal at several local schools for young women.
+For the next few years, Lockwood continued to teach and worked as the principal at several local schools for young women.
 She stayed at Lockport until 1861, then became principal of the Gainesville Female Seminary.
-In 1863, Belva bought The Owego Female Seminary, where she was Principal before leaving to pursue her political career.
+In 1863, Lockwood bought the Owego Female Seminary, where she was principal before leaving to pursue her political career.
 This building was dismantled and moved, before being renovated in 2019 as the Belva Lockwood Inn in Owego, NY.
 Lockwood's educational philosophy was gradually changing, particularly after she met women's rights activist Susan B. Anthony.
 Lockwood agreed with many of Anthony's ideas about society's restrictions on women.
 Anthony was concerned about the limited education girls received.
 Courses at most girls' schools chiefly prepared female students for domestic life and possibly for temporary work as teachers.
 Anthony spoke about how young women ought to be given more options, including preparation for careers in the business world, where the pay was better.
 Lockwood was encouraged to make changes at her schools.
 She expanded the curriculum and added courses typical of those which young men took, such as public speaking, botany, and gymnastics.